Männlichen is famous for the Lauberhorn race that takes place here every year in January.

 Location and approach to Männlichen

 Männlichen is a mountain in the foothills of the Bernese Alps.
 Its summit is 2342 m above sea level.
 Two cable cars lead to Männlichen: one from Wengen, the other from Grindelwald.
 The mountain peak can be reached quickly by cable car from Grindelwald as well as from Wengen.

 On foot, you can reach Männlichen from Grindelwald via a road in about a four-hour walk.
 From Wengen, it takes about three hours to reach Männlichen on a narrow and steep footpath.

 Arrival by car

 The fastest route for those arriving from Basel or Geneva is via Bern.
-For those arriving from Zurich, it is best to take the direction of Lucerne and the Brünig Pass.
+For those arriving from Zurich, it is best to take the direction Lucerne and Brünig Pass.
 The pass is open all year round.

 If you are coming from the south, you can reach this region via the Grimsel or Susten Pass.
 It should be noted that these two passes are only open in summer.
 Alternatively, the Simplon Pass can be driven.
 After that, the Lötschberg car transport is available.